Caltech-OCTO/Subzero.jl/documentation.md

 Floes are quite complex objects as they have a lot of needed fields.
 Here we will talk about a floe struct's fields, as well as how to create a configuration of floes to start your simulation.

-A floe's coordinates are represented by a `PolyVec`, which is a shorthand for a vector of a vector of a vector of floats.
+One important thing to know is that a floe's coordinates are represented by a `PolyVec`, which is a shorthand for a vector of a vector of a vector of floats.
 This sounds complicated, but it is simply a way of representing a polygon's coordinates.
 A Polygon's coordinates are of the form below, where the xy-coordinates are the exterior border of the floe and the wz-coordinates, or any other following sets of coordinates, describe holes within the floe:

 ```julia
 coords = [